Janelle Saffin: Political career

 Saffin ran as the Labor candidate for the seat of Lismore at the 1991 state election, but was defeated by incumbent National Party MP Bill Rixon.
 Four years later, she contested and won preselection for the eighth and last winnable position on the Labor ticket for the Legislative Council at the 1995 state election.
-Labor's victory at the election thus saw her comfortably elected, albeit on preferences, on election day.
+Labor's victory at the election thus saw her comfortably elected, albeit on preferences.

-Saffin is associated with the Socialist Left faction of the party throughout her term, and was involved in advocating for progressive causes both inside and outside of parliament.
+Saffin is associated with the Socialist Left faction of the party and is involved in advocating for progressive causes both inside and outside of parliament.
 She took a particular interest in the fate of East Timor and Burma, and was an official observer for the International Commission of Jurists at the 1999 independence referendum in East Timor.
 She is actively involved in feminist causes, and was one of only two Australian representatives at the Global Forum of Women Political Leaders in Manila in 2000.
 She also worked as an anti-nuclear campaigner, being involved in the campaigns against French nuclear testing in the Pacific and uranium mining at Jabiluka.
 She attempted to gain Labor preselection for a second term before the 2003 state election, but was unsuccessful in gaining a winnable position on Labor's ticket and subsequently was not re-elected.

 Saffin had met East Timorese foreign minister José Ramos-Horta a number of times as an MP, and in 2004, having left politics, she moved to East Timor to take up a position as Ramos-Horta's chief political and legal advisor.
 She served in the role for three years assisting in the rebuilding of the country, staying with Ramos-Horta through his election first to Prime Minister and then President in 2007.
 She resigned in early 2007, choosing to return to Australia for family reasons and contest preselection for the National Party held federal seat of Page, based around her home town of Lismore.
 She faced a difficult preselection contest against local mayor Ian Tiley, but emerged successful.